 These cleaners can either damage the silicon in your menstrual cup, causing it to wear more quickly or worse; irritate your hoo-ha (trust me, you do NOT want a burning sensation own there).

 before you put your menstrual cup into storage it is important that you give your cup a good clean and sterilization.
-It is important that you follow your menstrual cups instructions regarding the sterilization process (some cups, such as the keeper are not recommended to be boiled).
+It is important that you follow your menstrual cups instructions regarding the sterilization process (some cups are not recommended to be boiled).

 Below I will answer commonly asked questions surrounding menstrual cups.
 If you have a question regarding menstrual cups not covered in this guide; ask it in the comments below and it may even be added to this section.